ChuckBates/ChuckBates.github.io/README.md

 # ChuckBates.github.io

-Inprogress work on personal website
+In progress work on personal website